What is the Stomach?

 The stomach is an organ located on the left upper part of the abdomen.
-Swallowed food is received in the stomach, it is then mixed with acid and digestive enzymes made the cells of the stomach.
+Swallowed food is received in the stomach, it is then mixed with acid and digestive enzymes made by the cells of the stomach.
 The stomach is responsible for grinding and mixing food and is of the first organs of digestion.
 The stomach muscles contract and push digested food into the intestines.

 Gastric or stomach disease symptoms vary between benign diseases and cancerous diseases.
 Common symptoms depend on the nature of the problem but in general include: